-Would you like a simple, yet creative and fun way to encourage discussion and increase comprehension of a Bible verse that you are memorizing with your child?
+Would you like a simple, yet creative and fun way to encourage discussion and increase comprehension of a Bible verse that you are memorizing with your daughter?

 – Write or print Psalm 136:1 with large letters on paper.
-Make copies for you and each of your children who will participate.
+Make copies for you and your daughter.

-– Give each person their Psalm 136:1 paper along with a pink, green, purple, blue, and orange crayon or other crayon colors of your choice.
+– Give your daughter her Psalm 136:1 paper along with a pink, green, purple, blue, and orange crayon or other crayon colors of your choice.

 – Explain that you are going to do a “Crayon Verse Study” together.

 – Read Psalm 136:1 out loud.

 – Pray together and ask the Lord to give you understanding as you study.

 If your daughter cannot read, as you follow the steps below, read the verse out loud for her each time you ask a new question so that she can once again think on the verse and answer your question.